jjvanzon/Circular-Language-Spec/broader-view/exchangeability/internet-as-a-single-computer.md

 - Class ID
 - Object Position

-But in Encircle modules and classes are also objects.
+But in Circular modules and classes are also objects.
 In fact, all objects, including the classes and modules, are accessible from a single flat list of objects.
 So whether you want to identify a specific object from any module or class, or if you want to identify just a module, you only need to specify the IP Address and an Object Position, which is an object’s storage position on disk.
 An object’s identification might be a combination of the site’s IP address and the object’s position on disk:

 - IP Address